linkedin/kafka-monitor/README.md

 Config class for respective service, e.g. ProduceServiceConfig.java and ConsumeServiceConfig.java.

-- You can specify multiple BasicEndToEndTest in the kafka-monitor.properties to monitor multiple Kafka clusters in one Kafka Monitor process.
+- You can specify multiple SingleClusterMonitor in the kafka-monitor.properties to monitor multiple Kafka clusters in one Kafka Monitor process.
 As another advanced use-cse, you can point ProduceService and ConsumeService to two different Kafka clusters that are connected by MirrorMaker to monitor their